JstRelax/web-www-v2/content/_index.en.md

 ---
 title: Home
 opener: A watchful eye in the digital world
-intro: "We aim to make the digital world safer by reporting vulnerabilities we find in digital systems to the people who can fix them. "
+intro: Our goal is to make the digital world safer by reporting vulnerabilities we discover in digital systems to those who can address and resolve them.
 fold:
   showcase: /newsroom/articles/_index
   received: Received an E-mail from us?
 Don’t worry!